wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 - Teams admin center > Users page.
 This displays commonly used data and cannot be changed.
 - CQD portal.
 This provides more detailed reports, with drill-through filtering.
 You can customize these reports.
-- Use Power BI to analyze CQD data by downoading the Power BI query templates for CQD.
+- Use Power BI to analyze CQD data by downloading the Power BI query templates for CQD.
 You also need to install the Power BI Connector for Microsoft CQD.
 - Graph API.
 This option also allows you to access and analyze the data yourself.
 From the CQD you can see how many calls had quality issues, and on what dates.